FallenDeity/discord.py-masterclass/docs/markdown-and-ansi.md

 ## ANSI

 ANSI stands for American National Standards Institute.
 It is a set of standards for character and terminal handling.
 It is used by many programs, including the Linux kernel itself, to produce colored terminal output.
-The most basic Ansi escape codes are those involved in rendering text.
+The most basic ANSI escape codes are those involved in rendering text.
 These let you add decorations like Colors, Background Colors or other Decorations to your printed text, but don't do anything fancy.

 ![Example](assets/markdown-and-ansi/ansi256.png)